 Even better than the film's dialogue and imagery was River Phoenix's performance.
 I had a marathon of his filmography last week, and this, as it does for many others, stands out as one of his greatest works.
 James Franco (who endearingly gushes about celebrities as much as I do in his Huffington Post Blog) once commented on River's performance in My Own Private Idaho, describing it as "funny and heartbreaking, [like] Charlie Chaplin and James Dean all rolled into one."
 I'd say that's a pretty spot-on observation.
 River incorporated physical comedy into his performance by twitching like an adorable puppy in his sleep, and then managed to portray some of the most genuine, understated emotion I've ever seen in the iconic campfire scene, which was written by River himself(!).
 Honest to sweet baby Jesus, if you're iffy about watching My Own Private Idaho in its entirety, just try the campfire scene.
 He displays raw vulnerability and emotional strength at the same time, and Keanu Reeves does a fantastic job of playing off both sentiments while also adding to the scene's intimacy.
 And the hug.
 God, that hug is so sweet.

 So, while the movie's plot revolves around two prostitutes, sex is one of the least important elements of the story.
-It's a gorgeous cinematic Bildungsroman (I may not be an expert on Shakespeare, but I remember this word from high school English class!) that focuses on the lives of troubled outsiders, the poetry of life on the streets, and the universal pursuit of love.
-Thanks for reading.
-I'mma steal one of my favorite lines from Keanu's character as a send-off: Wherever.
-Whatever.
-Have a nice day.
+It's a gorgeous cinematic Bildungsroman (I may not be an expert on Shakespeare, but I remember this word from high school English class!) that focuses on the lives of troubled outsiders, the poetry of life on the

+IT IS TIME.
 Below you will find my Oscar picks and predictions.
 Hover over each box to see what I think should win vs. what I think the ol' farts in the Academy will ultimately choose!
 This blog is gettin' interactive!

 I'mma be honest with you guys and admit that I didn't get around to seeing all of this year's Documentary Features.
 I did see Searching for Sugar Man and The Gatekeepers, though, so I just chose between the two.
+(Both are wonderful, and I hope to see the rest!)
+Thanks for reading, and I wish you all a wonderful Oscar night!

 I am no animation aficionado.
 I sketched a hand the other day and was so proud of it that I forced each of my family members to shower me with compliments as I held it three inches away from their eyeballs. ''LOOK.
 LOOK WHAT I DID.
 Do you SEE how almost life-like this hand is, you guys?!!?!"
 They each managed to stammer out a "nice job!" or a "look at those fingernails wow!" before things got too crazy.
 I was satisfied.
 So before I start, let me just state that I am in awe of anyone who can do draw something more advanced than bubble letters (my forte), and give a HUGE virtual hug to all who were involved in the production of these short films!